romor/libhid/README.md

 libhid
 ======

-This is just an import of the svn of libhid at svn://svn.debian.org/libhid/trunk
+This is just a fork of https://github.com/chad3814/libhid where I tried to resolve some build issues and the SWIG Python bindings. chad3814/libhid is also just a fork of the original development at svn://svn.debian.org/libhid/trunk, which seems to be inactive since several years.
+So, we are both not the maintainer and did not really touch the code at all.

+If you want to build:
+ - ensure to have the following packages installed: autoconf, automake, libtool, libusb-dev, xsltproc, docbook-xsl, gcc, debhelper, pkg-config
+ - for using SWIG, you also need: swig, python3-dev, python3
-I am not the maintainer.
-If you want to build, run the autogen.sh in the top-level directory followed by make.
+ - to build, run the autogen.sh in the top-level directory followed by make, and potentially make install

-libhid is under the GPL v2.
-This sucks for libraries, blah blah blah.
-Unless the hidparser component (from MGE) is either rewritten or relicensed there's nothing that can be done.
-See https://github.com/chad3814/libhid/blob/master/README.licence

 See https://github.com/chad3814/libhid/blob/master/README.svn for the original README from svn.
+Also the original license keeps valid.